magpie-ea/magpie-v3-docs/docs/03_deploying_experiments/05_hosting_on_github.md

 to the `gh-pages` branch for you.
 Once you enable GitHub Pages for your repository, GitHub will make the latest version of the `gh-pages` branch available publicly at `https://<username>.github.io/<repo-name>/`.
 As you commit new changes to your main branch, the workflow will keep your `gh-pages` branch up-to-date.

-Note: For this to work, the project name in your `package.json` file needs to match your repository name on GitHub.
-By default, the name in your `package.json` is the same you entered when running `magpie new`.